-How edge AI is transforming video surveillance by moving inference closer to cameras, reducing bandwidth costs, improving response times, and enabling real-time analytics without cloud dependency.
+How edge AI transforms video surveillance by moving inference closer to cameras, cutting bandwidth costs and enabling real-time analytics.

 Sending raw video from thousands of cameras to a central server is expensive, slow, and brittle.
 Edge AI solves this by running inference directly on or near the camera, processing video at the point of capture.
 Only metadata, alerts, and compressed event clips travel upstream, cutting bandwidth consumption by 60-80%.

 The hardware ecosystem has matured rapidly.
-NVIDIA Jetson Orin modules deliver 275 TOPS of AI performance in a compact form factor.
+Modern edge compute modules deliver 275 TOPS of AI performance in a compact form factor.
 Intel Meteor Lake NPUs bring neural processing to standard laptops and thin clients.
 Even some IP cameras now include embedded AI accelerators capable of running basic detection models at the sensor level.

 For safety-critical applications like active shooter detection, perimeter intrusion, or industrial hazard alerts, response time measured in seconds is too slow.
 Edge AI reduces end-to-end detection-to-alert latency to under 200 milliseconds by eliminating the network round-trip to a cloud server.